Their Eyes Were Watching God: Plot synopsis

-After Starks dies, Janie becomes financially independent through his estate.
-Though she is beset with suitors, including men of means, she turns them all down until she meets a young drifter and gambler named Vergible Woods, known as "Tea Cake".
+After Starks dies Janie becomes financially independent through his estate.
+Though she is beset with suitors, including men of means, she turns them all down until she meets a young drifter and gambler named Vergible Woods, known as "Tea Cake.”
 He plays the guitar for her and initially treats her with kindness and respect.
 Janie is hesitant because she is older and wealthy, but she eventually falls in love with him and decides to run away with him to Jacksonville to marry.
 They move to Belle Glade, in the northern part of the Everglades region ("the muck"), where they find work planting and harvesting beans.
-While their relationship is volatile and sometimes violent, Janie finally has the marriage with love that she wanted.
+While their relationship is volatile and sometimes violent, Janie finally has the loving marriage that she always wanted.
 Her image of the pear tree blossom is revived.
 Suddenly, the area is hit by the great 1928 Okeechobee hurricane.
-Tea Cake is bitten by a rabid dog while saving Janie from drowning and becomes increasingly jealous and unpredictable.
-When he tries to shoot Janie with his pistol, she fatally shoots him with a rifle in self-defense and is charged with murder.
+Tea Cake is bitten by a dog while saving Janie from drowning and develops rabies.
+He becomes hydrophobic and increasingly jealous and unpredictable.
+When he tries to shoot Janie with his pistol, she fatally shoots him with a rifle in self-defense, and she is charged with murder.

-At the trial, Tea Cake's black male friends show up to oppose her, but a group of local white women arrive to support Janie.
+At the trial, Tea Cake's Black male friends show up to oppose her, but a group of local white women arrives to support Janie.
 After the all-white jury acquits Janie, she gives Tea Cake a lavish funeral.
 Tea Cake's friends forgive her, asking her to remain in the Everglades.
 However, she decides to return to Eatonville.
 As she expected, the residents gossip about her when she returns to town.
-The story ends where it started, as Janie finishes recounting her life to Pheoby.
+The story ends where it started as Janie finishes recounting her life to Phoeby.